-Labour Women's Network has a long tradition of providing gold-standard, subsidised training opportunities for our members, and over recent years this has opened up to non-members.
+Labour Women's Network has a long tradition of providing gold-standard, subsidised training opportunities for our members.

 We make every effort to ensure that a diverse range of women are able to participate in our training, and we monitor and publish our diversity figures, which you can see here.